raspishake/rsudp/README.md

 ```
 ## Using this software

-First, you will need a UDP stream pointed at an open port on the computer you plan to run this on.
+First, you will need a data cast (formerly known as a UDP stream) pointed at an open port on the computer you plan to run this on.
 By default this port is 8888.
 To list the default settings used by the program, type `shake_client -d` to print the default settings.
 To dump these settings to a file for modification, type `shake_client -d > rsudp_settings.json`.

 After modifying the settings file to your liking, type `shake_client -s rsudp_settings.json` to run.

-**Note:** This library can only handle incoming data from one shake per port.
+**Note:** This library can only handle incoming data from one Shake per port.
 If for some reason more than one Shake is sending data to the port, the software will only process data coming from the IP of the first Shake it sees sending data.

 ## Settings